LumoSQL/lumosql/README.md

 * fossil version 2.13 or later from your distrbution, or [2.13 or 2.12.1 from the Fossil download page](https://fossil-scm.org/home/uv/download.html).
 You may want to [build trunk yourself](https://fossil-scm.org/home/doc/trunk/www/build.wiki), since it is very quick and easy even compared to LumoSQL.
 * curl, wget and GNU tar mostly just have to exist.
 Even on Windows almost any version will be sufficient.

-The not-forking will also advise you with an error message if you ask for sources that require a tool that is not installed on your operating system.
+The not-forking tool will also advise you with an error message if you ask for sources that require a tool that is not installed on your operating system.

+<a name="using-the-makefile-tool"></a>
 ## Using the Makefile tool

 Start with a clone of this repository as the current directory.